DrCopyPaste/RoutinR/Readme.md

 # Misc
 done 1.
 Application can toggle tracking time and not tracking time done 2.
 Starting and Stopping tracking time inserts those points in time to an internal collection (tuple<datetime, datetime> something)
-3. The internal collection of start- and stop-times can be persisted/ exported (json, database, sth. else?)
+3. The internal collection of start- and stop-times can be exported (json, database, sth. else?)
+4. The internal collection of start- and stop-times can be persisted (database)

  Highlander-principle: there can only ever be one timer running
 - starting tracking time for a task-item stops tracking time for all other task-items,